-The wardrobe is located at the front end of the kitchen unit on the nearside of the vehicle, and incorporates a full width hanging rail and clips for storage of the pedestal table legs.
+The wardrobe is located on the offside of the vehicle, above the fridge and incorporates a full width hanging rail and storage for the pedestal table leg.
+It also houses the booster for the TV aerial and a connection point for fitment of a satellite decoder at a later date.